lgmoneda/lgmoneda.github.io/_posts/2021-01-12-spurious-correlation-ml-and-causality.md

 Yule (1926) [^fn4] presents the kind of relationship we consider funny and nonsense.

 > ...
-But what one feels about such a correlation is, not that it must be interpreted in terms of some very indirect catena of causation, but that is has no meaning at all; that in non-technical terms it is simply a fluke, and if we had or could have experience of the two variables over a much longer period of time we could not find any appreciable correlation between them
+But what one feels about such a correlation is, not that it must be interpreted in terms of some very indirect catena of causation, but that is has no meaning at all; that in non-technical terms it is simply a fluke, and if we had or could have experience of the two variables over a much longer period of time we could not find any appreciable correlation between them.
 >
 > -- <cite>Yule [^fn4]</cite>